-- 1 EXERCISES discretion under Clause 6.1.1 of District Planning Scheme No 2 and under clause 2.5 of the Residential Design Codes 2008 and determines that the performance criteria under clause(s) 6.2.1, 6.3.1, 6.4.1, 6.4.2 and 6.8.1 have been met and determines that Policy 3.2 has been addressed, and that the variations listed in Attachment 6 of this Report are acceptable in this instance; - 2 APPROVES the application for Planning Approval dated 6 March 2008 and the amended plans dated 11 August 2008 submitted by Dynamic Planning and Developments, the applicant on behalf of the owner, Claymont Land Pty Ltd for 63 Grouped Dwellings on Lots 5005 and 5006 (24) Delamere Avenue, Currambine, subject to the following conditions: - The parking bays, driveways and points of ingress and egress to be (a) designed in accordance with the Australian Standard for Offstreet Car Parking (AS/NZS 2890.01 2004).
+- 1 EXERCISES discretion under Clause 6.1.1 of District Planning Scheme No 2 and under clause 2.5 of the Residential Design Codes 2008 and determines that the performance criteria under clause(s) 6.2.1, 6.3.1, 6.4.1, 6.4.2 and 6.8.1 have been met and determines that Policy 3.2 has been addressed, and that the variations listed in Attachment 6 of Report CJ230-10/08 are acceptable in this instance; - 2 APPROVES the application for Planning Approval dated 6 March 2008 and the amended plans dated 11 August 2008 submitted by Dynamic Planning and Developments, the applicant on behalf of the owner, Claymont Land Pty Ltd for 63 Grouped Dwellings on Lots 5005 and 5006 (24) Delamere Avenue, Currambine, subject to the following conditions: - (a) The parking bays, driveways and points of ingress and egress to be designed in accordance with the Australian Standard for Offstreet Car Parking (AS/NZS 2890.01 2004).
 Such areas are to be constructed, drained, marked and thereafter maintained to the satisfaction of the Manager Approvals, Planning and Environmental Services prior to the development first being occupied.
-These works are to be done as part of the building program; - (b) Visitor car parking bays are to be clearly marked and signposted to the satisfaction of the Manager Approvals, Planning and Environmental Services; - (c) The driveway/s and crossover/s to be designed and constructed to the satisfaction of the Manager Infrastructure Management before the occupation of the development; - (d) An onsite stormwater drainage system with the capacity to contain a 1:100 year storm of a 24-hour duration is to be provided prior to the development first being occupied and thereafter maintained to the satisfaction of the City.
-The proposed stormwater drainage system is required to be shown on the Building Licence submission and be approved by the Manager Infrastructure Management prior to the commencement of construction;
+These works are to be done as part of the building program; - (b) Visitor car parking bays are to be clearly marked and signposted to the satisfaction of the Manager Approvals, Planning and Environmental Services; - (c) The driveway/s and crossover/s to be designed and constructed to the satisfaction of the Manager Infrastructure Management before the occupation of the development; - (d) Detailed engineering drawings to be approved by the Manager Infrastructure Management prior to the issue of the Building Licence;

-- (e) The lodging of detailed landscaping plans for the development site with the Building Licence Application.
+- (e) An onsite stormwater drainage system with the capacity to contain a 1:100 year storm of a 24-hour duration is to be provided prior to the development first being occupied and thereafter maintained to the satisfaction of the City.
+The proposed stormwater drainage system is required to be shown on the Building Licence submission and be approved by the Manager Infrastructure Management prior to the commencement of construction; - (f) The lodging of detailed landscaping plans for the development site with the Building Licence Application.
 For the purpose of this condition a detailed landscaping plan shall be drawn to a scale of 1:100.
 All details relating to paving and treatment of verges are to be shown on the landscaping plan.
-All landscaping, reticulation and verge treatments, based on water wise principles, are to be established in accordance with the approved plans prior to the development first being occupied and thereafter maintained to the satisfaction of the Manager Approvals, Planning and Environmental Services; - (f) A refuse management plan indicating the method of rubbish collection, number and type of bins shall be submitted as part of the building licence and approved by the Manager Approvals, Planning and Environmental Services; - (g) The window of Bedroom 2 of Unit 8 shall be modified to comply with the cone of vision to prevent overlooking into the courtyard of Unit 53: - (h) Boundary walls and retaining walls shall be of a clean finish and made good to the Satisfaction of the Manager Approvals, Planning & Environmental Services: - (i) The fencing along the southern boundary adjoining the public open space shall comply with the City's Policy 7.15 Subdivision and Development adjoining area of public space; - (j) All construction works to be contained within property boundaries; - (k) Any retaining and fill over 500mm shall be subject to a separate development application.
+All landscaping, reticulation and verge treatments, based on water wise principles, are to be established in accordance with the approved plans prior to the development first being occupied and thereafter maintained to the satisfaction of the Manager Approvals, Planning and Environmental Services; - (g) A refuse management plan indicating the method of rubbish collection, number and type of bins shall be submitted as part of the building licence and approved by the Manager Approvals, Planning and Environmental Services; - (h) The window of Bedroom 2 of Unit 8 shall be modified to comply with the cone of vision to prevent overlooking into the courtyard of Unit 53; - (i) Boundary walls and retaining walls shall be of a clean finish and made good to the Satisfaction of the Manager Approvals, Planning & Environmental Services; - (j) The fencing along the southern boundary adjoining the public open space shall comply with the City's Policy 7.15 Subdivision and Development adjoining area of public space; - (k) All construction works to be contained within property boundaries; - (I) Any retaining and fill over 500mm shall be subject to a separate development application.